UM-Deluge-Capstone/Machine-Learning-for-Damage-Assessments/Damage Detection Tutorials/README.md

 ## Machine Learning Tutorial
 If you are interested in following along a custom tutorial for street level damage assessment, please follow these instructions:
-   1. Navigate to our Youtube series: https://www.youtube.com/channel/UC4IN_bbvUUc_b3gLA8pwO6w OR check out the downloaded videos in the Youtube Series folder.
+   1. Navigate to our "Youtube series": https://www.youtube.com/channel/UC4IN_bbvUUc_b3gLA8pwO6w OR check out the downloaded videos in the Youtube Series folder.
    2. Navigate to Roboflow and sign up for a free account.
    3. Download the entire annotated dataset with corresponding files from the folder "Street-Level Damage Dataset".